Split extensions and KK-equivalences for quantum projective spaces: Quantum complex projective spaces

-\begin{rem} One should compare those results with their analogues in the commutative case, where one also has a KK-equivalence between the algebras $C(\CP^{n})$ and $\mathbb{C}^{n+1}$.
+\begin{rem} One should compare those results with their analogs in the commutative case, where one also has a $KK$-equivalence between the algebras $C(\CP^{n})$ and $\mathbb{C}^{n+1}$.
 Let $\CP^{n-1}$ and $\CP^{n}$ denote the complex projective space of $\mathbb{C}^{n}$ and $\mathbb{C}^{n+1}$, respectively.
 Since $\CP^{n-1}$ is a closed subspace of the compact topological space $\CP^{n}$, the corresponding \Cs algebras of continuous functions fit into an extension of the form

-which induces a corresponding six-term exact sequence in K-theory generalising the relative K-theory exact sequence in topological K-theory \cite[Corollary~II.3.23]{Ka78}.
+which induces a corresponding six-term exact sequence in $K$-theory generalizing the relative K-theory exact sequence in topological $K$-theory \cite[Corollary~II.3.23]{Ka78}.
 It follows that the K-groups of all $C(\CP^n)$ can be computed inductively, obtaining that they are equal to those of $\mathbb{C}^{n+1}$.
 A crucial step in the computation is the observation that by Bott periodicity $K_i(C_0 (\mathbb{C}^{n})) \simeq K_i(\mathbb{C})$ for $i=0,1$.
-Here again, the KK-equivalence follows from the fact that all commutative \Cs algebras are in the UCT class. \end{rem}
+Here again, the $KK$-equivalence follows from the fact that all commutative \Cs algebras are in the UCT class. \end{rem}

-As described in the introduction $C(\CP_q^n)$ is in the UCT class and hence $C(\CP_q^n)$ is KK-equivalent to $\mathbb{C}^{n+1}$.
-Remark~\ref{rem:comm} then implies that it is also KK-equivalent to its commutative counterpart $C(\CP^n)$.
+As described in the introduction $C(\CP_q^n)$ is in the UCT class and hence $C(\CP_q^n)$ is $KK$-equivalent to $\mathbb{C}^{n+1}$.
+Remark~\ref{rem:comm} then implies that it is also $KK$-equivalent to its commutative counterpart $C(\CP^n)$.